OHDSI/RcppXsimd/cran-comments.md

 * solaris 10, R-patched (experimental)

 ## R CMD check results
-* There were no ERRORs and WARNINGs.
+* There were no ERRORs, WARNINGs or NOTEs.
-* There are 2 NOTEs:
-  - New submission
-  - Possible misspellings in DESCRIPTION (of which, I believe, there are none)

 ## Downstream dependencies
 There are currently no downstream dependencies.